kyclark/tiny_python_projects/book.md

 There are dozens of ways you could chose to solve this, but, in order to pass the test suite, we will have to do a couple of things the same way.
 For one, we both need to use the same method to sort and shuffle our decks and then select the 12 cards.

 To create the deck, you could manually enter all 81 cards, but that way lies madness.
-I suggest you use `itertools.product` to cross four lists, one for each of the numbered attributes above and each containing their the three values.
+I suggest you use `itertools.product` to cross four lists, one for each of the numbered attributes above and each containing their three values.
 This returns a `list` of `tuple` values, which seems like a perfect way to model the cards:

 ````
 >>> from itertools import product